Giving Day is April 2-16

 Accelerating innovation

-Dr. Brent Edwards, PhD, and Dr. Schneider, MD, PhD, are leveraging the SPARC program as a catalyst for innovation in osteoporosis treatment.
+Dr. Brent Edwards, PhD, and Dr. Schneider, MD, PhD, are leveraging the SPARC program as a catalyst for innovation in bone health and osteoporosis.
+With initial support from SPARC Grants, Edwards and Schneider gathered crucial early data on bone health and osteoporosis treatments, such as Bisphosphonate (BP) therapy.

 -